-Answer: If there are fewer than 5 Reports available in accordance with III.A.3, all Official Student Evaluation Reports from the most recent Annual Performance Review prior to the Year One Review must be included.
+Answer: If there are fewer than 5 Reports available in accordance with III.A.3, all Official Student Evaluation Reports from the most recent semester prior to the Year One Review must be included (c.f.
+III.B.6.II.2 above).
 This process is repeated until a minimum of 5 reports are included.